 This book discussion program is HYBRID.
 We will meet in the Aldrich Room, but you may also attend via Zoom.
 Email Tessa at tessa.johnson@thehowe.org for an invitation or more information.

-This Month’s Book is 1984, by George Orwell
+This Month’s Book is You Sexy Thing, by Cat Rambo

 What to Expect: